Hubmakerlabs/hoover/doc/readme.md

-# Arweave AO Social Network Data Hoover
+# Arweave AO

+## Social Network Data Hoover

 #### Aggregator for social network data for use of Arweave developers as part of Arweave AO enabled applications

 -----

-## Built under contract with Arweave for Hubmaker Labs
+## Built under contract with Arweave by Hubmaker Labs

 Work completed during August and September 2024